venovako/libpvn/README.md

 So, `SAFE=sv2,nrm`, e.g., requests the `sv2` and `nrm` safe implementations.
 If in all-caps, `NRM` turns on the vector sorting before the final reductions where applicable.

+When the rounding mode is expected to vary, `SAFE=0` or `SAFE=1` should be set, where the latter is forcing the floating-point contractions to be standard-conformant.

 The other options are for testing, debugging, and profiling, and should not be set unless their effects are fully understood.
 For example, some numerical testers require that `GMP`, `MPFR`, and `SLEEF` are set to the installation prefixes of the respective libraries.